Beatrizssmarques/Beatrizssmarques/README.md

 ## 🚀 Featured Projects

 ### 📱 Project 1
-Short description of your project.
+A brief description of your project, including the technologies used and what you learned.

 ### 🌐 Project 2
-Short description of your project.
+A brief description of your project, including the technologies used and what you learned.

 ### 💻 Project 3
-Short description of your project.
+A brief description of your project, including the technologies used and what you learned.

 ---